 Journal of Emergent Science

-The Journal of Emergent Science is a professional research e-journal published by the Emergent Science Network in collaboration with ASE.
-The journal focuses on science (including health, technology and engineering) for young children from birth to 8 years of age.
+The Journal of Emergent Science (JES) is a professional open-access online research journal that focuses on science (including health, technology and engineering) for young children from birth to 11 years of age.
 The key features of the journal are that it:

 - is child-centred;